KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

     }
 ~~~~~~~~~~~~~

-It is permitted to place all cases on a single line each, if that makes the
+It is preferred to place all cases on a single line when that makes the
 code more readable.
-This is often done for look-ups or translation functions.
+This is often done for look-ups or mapping functions.
 In
 this case, you will have to manually align for readability as appropriate and
 reject clang-format's suggested changes, if you use it: